 What does the cli.exe file do?

 The cli.exe process is also known as CLI Application (Command Line Interface) or, as the case may be, ATI Catalyst Control Center and is a part of ATI Catalyst Control Center or, as the case may be, Catalyst Control Centre.
 This software is produced by ATI Technologies (www.ati.com).
-An obsolete or defective version of cli.exe can cause problems for your computer that can range from slowness to error messages such as these:
+An outdated or faulty version of cli.exe can cause problems for your computer, ranging from slowness to error messages like these:

 - cli.exe has encountered a problem and needs to close.